 For more detailed instructions, go to their Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or turning off completely.
-Nest says to try recharging and restarting your thermostat to fix the issue and get it up and working again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some issues, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
+Nest says to try recharging and restarting your thermostat to resolve the issue and get it up and working again.

 Indications of this issue include the following: